reina-peh/NUS-Datathon-2024/README.md

 7. Optuna
 8. Other Models (Balanced RF, logistic regression, KNN, SVM)

-## 1. Data Cleaning
+## Data Cleaning

 **Function 1: ```clean_data(data, target)```**

-This function targets null values and specific columns for removal.
-The steps include:
-1. Null Value Analysis: It calculates and displays the count and percentage of null values per column.
+1. Null Value Analysis: It calculates and displays the count and percentage of null values per column
-2. Column Removal: Columns with 100% null values are removed, except for a specified target column.
-Additional columns deemed redundant ('hh_20', 'pop_20', 'hh_size_est') are also dropped.
+2. Column Removal: Columns with 100% null values are removed
+3. `hh_20`, `pop_20`, `hh_size_est` are also removed because we observed that `hh_size` =  `hh_20`/ `pop_20`, and  `hh_size` is more meaningful than `hh_20` and `pop_20`, and is more granular than `hh_size_est`

 **Function 2: ```clean_data_v2(data)```**
-The focus here is on handling 'None' entries, data type conversion, and removing a unique identifier column.

-1. 'None' Entries Handling: Counts and percentages of 'None' entries per column are calculated and sorted.
-Rows where 'min_occ_date' or 'cltdob_fix' are 'None' are removed, indicating the importance of these fields.
+1. `None` Entries Handling: Counts and percentages of `None` entries per column are calculated and sorted.
+Rows where `min_occ_date` or `cltdob_fix` are `None` are removed
-2. Data Type Optimization: Converts all float64 columns to float32 for efficiency.
+2. Data Type Optimization: Converts all float64 columns to float32 for efficiency
-3. Column Dropping: The 'clntnum' column, a unique identifier, is dropped as it does not contribute to the analysis.
+3. Column Dropping: The `clntnum` column, a unique identifier, is dropped as it does not contribute to the analysis

 **Function 3: ```clean_target_column(data, target_column_name) ```**
 This function is dedicated to preprocessing the target column of the dataset.
-The primary focus is to handle missing values and ensure the data type consistency of the target variable, which is crucial for the accuracy and effectiveness of the model.

-## 2. Feature Engineering
+## Data Pre-Processing / Feature Engineering

-We have identified that age at which a customer purchases an insurance policy is important, hence we created a new column to calculate their age using ```min_occ_date``` and ```cltdob_fix```
+We believe that the age of clients influences their purchasing decisions, hence we added a new column to contain values calculated by subtracting ```min_occ_date``` by ```cltdob_fix```
-Train Test Split to divide a dataset into training and testing subsets for model training and evaluation

-## 3. Data Pre-Processing

-**Data Imputation:**
-To replace NaN or None Values

-**Challenges with Missing Data:**
 Total percentage of null values in the DataFrame: 22.6% Our dataset contained many values, with 32 columns with > 90% null values and 83 columns with > 50% null values.

-### Why we used Median Imputation

-**Robustness Against Outliers and Skewed Distributions:**
+**Median Data Imputation**
-Median imputation was chosen for its robustness in the presence of outliers and skewed data distributions.
-Unlike the mean, which can be heavily influenced by extreme values, the median provides a more representative value of the central tendency in such cases.
+Our data contained many features with right-skewed distributions, which is why we used median imputation as it is robust in the presence of outliers and skewed data distributions.
+Unlike the mean, which can be heavily influenced by extreme values, the median provides a more representative value of the central tendency and helps in preserving the original distribution of the dataset.

-**Maintaining Data Integrity:**
-The median imputation helps in preserving the original distribution of the dataset.
-This is crucial for maintaining the structural integrity of the data, ensuring that subsequent analyses are reflective of the true nature of the underlying data.

 ### Alternatives We Considered and Their Limitations: